How to Join our Pack

 National/regional BSA fees provide our Pack leaders with general liability insurance and also cover costs of maintaining all the national and regional camp sites owned by scouting, as well as scout shops and other scout facilities across the US.
 Our regional BSA organization also hosts a number of larger activities and campouts throughout the year that all Packs in the South Bay area are invited to join.

-Special outings through the year often require some additional payments, but only if a Cub Scout joins the outing, for example overnight camping at the Monterey Bay Aquarium or the Santa Cruz Beach Boardwalk.
+Special Pack activities through the year often require some additional costs, but you need pay these only if you attend the activity, for example overnight camping at the Monterey Bay Aquarium or the Santa Cruz Beach Boardwalk.

 Pack 80 requires uniforms be worn at Pack meetings and Den meetings, and occasionally at outings.
 The uniform consists of the official Cub Scout blue shirt (Webelos scouts can wear a tan Troop scouting shirt), neckerchief, slide, hat, and belt (awards go either on the belt or shirt).
 Official Cub Scout uniform pants or shorts are optional in our Pack.
 It is OK for a Cub Scout to wear any solid blue color jeans or shorts to save on costs (or solid khaki green color pants for Webelos wearing a tan Troop scouting shirt).
 For most outings appropriate clothing and the yellow Pack 80 "Class B" T-shirt that we provide when scouts join is all that is required.

 For more details about the Cub Scout uniform see here: https://www.scouting.org/programs/cub-scouts/cub-scout-uniform/.